VolleyIndustries/readme/values.md

 we're committed to crafting a beautiful, delightful experience that makes both our lives and the lives of  our users better.

 ###Excellence
 is what we are in pursuit of.
-It's not possible to achieve without trust and honesty.
+Ultimately it's not possible to achieve without a foundation of trust.

 ![](http://i.imgur.com/43Ft2j7.png?1 "Our pyramid of excellence")